 .delivery domains offer a unique opportunity to include the focal and head keyword to the right of the dot while including their brand name to the left of the dot.

-In most cases, the matching brand .com and .com containing delivery has long been registered, which makes the case for using .delivery.
+In most cases, the matching brand .com and .com containing delivery has long been registered, which makes a case for using .delivery.

 Performing a quick site:.catering search using Google, I discovered approximately 28,100 search results for .catering websites.